rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ### The inventory file `/etc/ansible/hosts`

-As ansible will have to work with all your equipment to be configured, it is very important to provide it with one (or more) well-structured inventory file(s), which perfectly matches your organization.
+As Ansible will have to work with all your equipment to be configured, it is very important to provide it with one (or more) well-structured inventory file(s), which perfectly matches your organization.

 It is sometimes necessary to think carefully about how to build this file.